 You can, however, find one room that needs vacuuming in your home and spend a few minutes cleaning.
 If cleaning is the last thing that you want to do, then give yourself ten minutes to do a solid stretching routine.

 Using WeStretch as cardio.

 When the idea of a gym sends shivers down your spine, you have exercise options right at home.
 Setting some time aside for stretching will reset both your mind and body, while improving your overall fitness.

 The beauty of using WeStretch as cardio is that there is an option for everyone.
 Since everybody is different, their levels of fitness and what they deem cardio will be different too.
 WeStretch will get you moving, regardless of which routine you choose.

-While the fundamental stretching routine is a great place to start moving if you’re not used to exercise, there are 3 types of routines that are great cardio for people who hate cardio!
+While the fundamental stretching routine is a great place to start moving if you’re not used to exercise, there are 3 types of routines that are a great from of cardio for people who hate cardio!